-School districts record expenditures using a uniform state chart of accounts.
-Districts are required to submit their fiscal year-end financial report (DE046) with all expenditures correctly coded to the uniform state chart of accounts.
-Each expenditure has an associated Fund, Function, Program, and Object code.
+School districts record expenditures using a uniform state chart of accounts.3 Districts are required to submit their fiscal year-end financial report (DE046) with all expenditures correctly coded to the uniform state chart of accounts.
+Each expenditure has an associated Fund, Function, Program and Object code.

-Fund - Governmental accounting systems are organized and operated on a fund basis.
+\underline{Fund} - Governmental accounting systems are organized and operated on a fund basis.
 Each school district and commission charter school is considered a local unit of administration (LUA) for accounting purposes.
 All of the individual funds of an LUA are first classified by category and then by generic fund type within each category.

-&lt;sup>2 The funding formula is set forth in OCGA §§20-2-161, 20-2-162, 20-2-164, 20-2-165, and 20-2-166.
+1 The funding formula is set forth in OCGA §§20-2-161, 20-2-162, 20-2-164, 20-2-165, and 20-2-166.
 Chapter 24 of the "Financial Management of Georgia Local Units of Administration" handbook provides a brief description of the QBE Funding formula.

-&lt;sup>3 The FTEs used for the calculation take an average of the March and October counts, then compare the average percentage of growth from the previous October.
+2 The FTEs used for the calculation take an average of the March and October counts, then compare the average percentage of growth from the previous October.
+3 The state schools (Atlanta Area School for the Deaf, Georgia Academy for the Blind, and Georgia School for the

-&lt;sup>4 The state schools (Atlanta Area School for the Deaf, Georgia Academy for the Blind, and Georgia School for the Deaf) do not report their financial information separately using the LUA Chart of Accounts.
+3 The state schools (Atlanta Area School for the Deaf, Georgia Academy for the Blind, and Georgia School for the Deaf) do not report their financial information separately using the LUA Chart of Accounts.
 The state schools are operated by the Georgia Department of Education.
-Therefore, the financial activity of the state schools is reported in the State of Georgia Budgetary Compliance Report but not in the data file used to calculate the FESR.
-As a result, these schools will not receive a FESR.
+Therefore, the financial activity of the state schools is reported in the State of Georgia Budgetary Compliance Report but not in the data file used to calculate the PPE.
+As a result, these schools will not receive a PPE.